Cape Town Stadium: Popular culture

 Cape Town Stadium was featured in the film Safe House (2012).
 The stadium also features in many local advertising and print media campaigns.
 It was also featured as a motorsport venue in the video game Dirt 5.

 Incidents

 On 7 November 2012, shortly before the U.S. rock band Linkin Park was set to perform at the sold-out stadium, gusts of wind caused advertising scaffolding outside the stadium to collapse onto a crowd of people injuring 19 and killing 1; of the 19 injured, 12 were taken to hospital for further treatment.

+Prior to a rugby union match between South Africa and New Zealand on 29 August 2026, two passenger jets operated by Airlink performed a low flyover over the stadium; an independent analysis stated that the planes reached as low as 15 m over the roof.
+The flyover prompted a review by the South African Civil Aviation Authority.

 Calls for demolition

 Prior to 2021, several individuals and groups called for the stadium to be demolished due to its under-utilization after the World Cup.
 Effective utilization and use of the stadium was a political issue in the city.
 However, beginning in 2021, use of Cape Town Stadium increased significantly when it became the home ground of Western Province Rugby and the DHL Stormers.
 This move resulted in DHL sponsoring the naming rights to the stadium and significant renovations.